lemonsaurus/blackbox/README.md

 - Start Redis server.

 ## Storage providers
 **Blackbox** can work with different storage providers to save your logs and backups - usually so that you can automatically store them in the cloud.
-Right now we only support **S3**, but we will probably add additional providers in the future.
+Right now we only support **S3** and **Dropbox**, but we will probably add additional providers in the future.

 **Note: It is currently not possible to configure more than one of each storage type.**